Greensky-gs/insta-bot/README.md

 You need a MySQL database to run the bot

+## Features

+This bot has few features :

+* Fetch next class using your pronote account
+* Fetch today's time table using your pronote account
+* Show homeworks (once again, with your pronote account)
+* Find your way to a class
+* Show random jokes ( using [blagues-api](https://blagues-api.fr) )

 ### .Env file

 There are some informations to put in the `.env` file (at the root of the project)